 Module 10: Small Language Models and Distillation

-Syllabus on Small Language Models and knowledge distillation — why SLMs matter for cost, latency, and privacy, the student-teacher paradigm, soft labels, temperature scaling, KL divergence, and attention transfer.
+Small Language Models and distillation — why SLMs win on cost, latency, and privacy; student-teacher training, soft labels, and KL divergence.

 Topics You Will Master